Asus ROG Zephyrus G14 review - key specs

 Dimensions: W x D x H = 12.7 x 8.6 x 0.7 inches (32.4 x 22.0 x 1.79cm)

 Graphics: Nvidia GeForce RTX 2060 (6GB GDDR6 VRAM)

 Screen: 14-inch, WQHD (2560x1440) IPS (60Hz refresh rate)

 Storage: 1TB NVMe SSD

 Ports: 1 x USB 3.2 Gen 2 (Type-C), 1 x USB 3.2 Gen 2 (Type-C w/ power delivery, display port & G-Sync), 2x USB 3.2 Gen 1 (Type-A), 1 x HDMI 2.0, fingerprint reader

-The Ryzen 7 processor inside offers many benefits, but it's currently as rare as hen's teeth - meaning stocks of the GA401IV-HA026T variant, which I have here, might be hard to come by; other models of the G14 seem slightly more readily available, however.
+The Ryzen 7 processor inside offers many benefits, but it's currently tricky to find on the shelves - meaning stocks of the GA401IV-HA026T variant, which I have here, might be hard to come by; other models of the G14 seem slightly more readily available, however.

 There are also machines out there from other manufacturers with a similar, if not identical, spec.
-Often these are far cheaper than this, so does the benefit of an ultra-tight case and WQHD screen really justify an extra investment?
+You can find laptops that are far cheaper, so does the benefit of an ultra-tight case and WQHD screen really justify an extra investment?
 Let's find out.

 Asus ROG Zephyrus G14 review: design and build

 For a machine which is, objectively, a relatively plain grey rectangle, the G14 is a subjectively stunning thing.
 The lid design, with its stippled section and glossy corner nameplate, is beautiful and tactile without screaming too loud; the inner, all slim-bezeled screen and well-laid out keyboard, has gamer cred without straying too far away from being work-friendly.